punjabinuclei/RealTimeBatteryMonitoringSystem/README.md

 # RealTimeBatteryMonitoringSystem
 * Implementation of research papers with the goal of improving the existing system for monitoring batteries using machine learning and deep learning techniques.

+With the rise of electrification in various tech products, many countries are working towards optimizing the performance and safety of battery operated machines.
+Lithuim-ion battery is used widely.
+This wide usage is primarily because it is lighter, efficient, charge faster and have a longer lifespan than other.
+Practically, Li-ion batteries are susceptible to many conditions that can damage the battery pack.
+Thus a typical Battery Monitoring System (BMS) became a revolutionary component which has the capability to monitor and optimize various parameters like Current, Voltage, Temperature, concerned for the safety.

 ##  Dataset Details:
 https://data.mendeley.com/datasets/cp3473x7xv/3